hoodiehq/hoodie/CONTRIBUTING.md

 ### For new Contributors

-If you never created a pull request before, welcome :tada: :smile: [Here is a great tutorial](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github) on how to send one :)
+If you have never created a pull request before, welcome :tada: :smile: [Here is a great tutorial](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github) on how to create a pull request..

 1. [Fork](http://help.github.com/fork-a-repo/) the project, clone your fork, and configure the remotes: